 During inpatient treatment, you’ll undergo detox in a safe and medically supervised environment.
 You then take part in counseling sessions at the treatment center.
 These are usually both individual and group sessions.
 They help you to determine the cause of your addiction and set recovery goals.

-Inpatient treatment at Granite Recovery Center is completely confidential, and your privacy is respected.
+All forms of treatment at Granite Recovery Center are completely confidential, and your privacy is respected.
 Your happiness and health are our top priorities.

-After completing inpatient treatment, you get to go home and begin outpatient treatment.
+After completing inpatient treatment, you may choose to go home and begin outpatient treatment.
 There are many temptations when you are exposed to the environment in which you got addicted, and this is where outpatient treatment comes in.
 It helps you deal with and overcome struggles to secure your recovery.
-You get to live everyday life and attend individual and group therapy sessions.

 Our team of certified professionals will help you plan a treatment plan that will work for you.
-Granite Recovery Center aims to improve people’s quality of life who struggle with addiction.
+Granite Recovery Centers aims to improve people’s quality of life who struggle with addiction.
 Get treatment for yourself or a loved one by calling us today to learn more.
-A member of our staff is always available to speak with you.